Azure/azure-webpubsub/docs/references/pubsub-websocket-protobuf-subprotocol.md

         "from": "group",
         "group": "G",
         "dataType" : "protobuf",
-        "data" : "CAE=" // Base64 encoded [8,1]
+        "data" : "Ci90eXBlLmdvb2dsZWFwaXMuY29tL2F6dXJlLndlYnB1YnN1Yi5UZXN0TWVzc2FnZRICCAE=" // Base64 encoded bytes
     }
     ```

     Note the data is a base64 encoded deserializeable protobuf binary.
-You can use the following proto to deserialize it:
+You can use the following proto and use `Any.unpack()` to deserialize it:

     ```protobuf
     syntax = "proto3";